scondo-prof/productiveJournal/docs/weeklyProductiveJournal/2025/5/09/dailyProgress.md

   python main.py
   ```

-#### GitHub Actions → Jenkins Trigger
+#### Triggering Jenkins from GitHub Actions

+- **Workflow Definition**
-- **Workflow YAML:** A GitHub Actions workflow uses `curl` with Jenkins credentials to trigger the Jenkins job when code is pushed or manually dispatched:
+  A GitHub Actions workflow uses `curl` with Jenkins credentials to trigger the Jenkins job on each push to `main` or via manual dispatch:

   ```yaml
   name: Trigger Jenkins Job